SmileiPIC/tutorials/perfs_patch_arrangement.rst

 For weak particles dynamic it could be preferable to masterize the patch distribution over MPI.
-Using the `Hilbert curve <https://smileipic.github.io/Smilei/parallelization.html#load-balancing-between-mpi-regionsrunsimulation>`_ could not be intuitive, a linearized per direcction distribution is proposed.
+Using the `Hilbert curve <https://smileipic.github.io/Smilei/parallelization.html#load-balancing-between-mpi-regionsrunsimulation>`_ could not be intuitive, a linearized per direction distribution is proposed.

 ----